ericgibert/supersid/docs/SuperSIDonLinux.md

 # SuperSID on Linux #

+Version 1.4 20150801

-Implementation of the SuperSID program to record Solar Induced Disturbances on a Linux platform.
+Implementation of the SuperSID program to record Solar Induced Disturbances.

-Program is tested on Fedora 16, 20, 22 on Desktop PC and Debian Wheezy & Pidorra on **Raspberry Pi** .
+Program is tested on Fedora 16, 20, 22 on Desktop PC and Debian Wheezy & Pidorra on **Raspberry Pi**.

+Note: this program runs on Windows.
+Tested on Windows 7.

 ## Table of Content
 - [Python Requirements](#id-section1)